misakey/backend/docs/content/endpoints/auth_flow.md

 - the Relying Party expectations: `acr_values` paramenter on the init of the auth flow.
 - the choosen identity configuration.

-Also part of the response, an access token that must be used for the next request as an `Authorization` header.
+Also part of the response, an access token that must be used for the next request as an `accesstoken` cookie.
 This token allows us to authorize more advanced calls.

 _Code:_
 ```bash